spotlightpa/poor-richard/content/news/2023-10-03-SPLVOTIDEX.md

 <em>This article is made possible through </em><a href="https://www.spotlightpa.org/"><em>Spotlight PA</em></a><em>’s collaboration with </em><a href="https://www.votebeat.org/"><em>Votebeat</em></a><em>, a nonpartisan news organization covering local election administration and voting.
 This article is available for reprint under the terms of </em><a href="https://www.votebeat.org/pages/republishing"><em>Votebeat’s republishing policy</em></a><em>.</em>

 <strong><em>Update, Oct.
-4:</em></strong><em> The state House adopted two amendments that would overhaul election laws on Wednesday, including expanded voter ID requirements, which passed with bipartisan support.
-Democrats passed another amendment along a party line vote, which includes three days of pre-canvassing mail ballots, a requirement that counties notify voters of disqualifying mail ballot errors, and other provisions.</em>
+5: </em></strong>The Pennsylvania House has advanced a bill to change the date of the 2024 presidential primary while <a href="https://www.spotlightpa.org/news/2023/10/pennsylvania-2024-presidential-primary-date-legislation-change-house/">rejecting an effort to implement expanded voter ID requirements, mail ballot rule changes, and a slew of other provisions</a>.

-<em>The complete bill, which would also move Pennsylvania’s 2024 primary earlier, to March 19, could be passed out of the state House as soon as Thursday.
-The amendments mean it would then need to go back to the state Senate for another vote, followed by Gov. Josh Shapiro’s signature, before it becomes law.</em>
+<strong><em>Update, Oct.
+4:</em></strong><em> </em>The state House adopted two amendments that would overhaul election laws on Wednesday, including expanded voter ID requirements, which passed with bipartisan support.
+Democrats passed another amendment along a party line vote, which includes three days of pre-canvassing mail ballots, a requirement that counties notify voters of disqualifying mail ballot errors, and other provisions.

 <em>Original story</em>